dhrumil1128/Diascan-v-1.2/README.md

     ```
     Your default web browser should automatically open the application at `http://localhost:3000` (or similar, as configured by Next.js).

-## Deployment

-Diascan-v-1.2 is designed for straightforward deployment, allowing you to share this powerful tool with others.
-The frontend and backend can often be deployed separately.

-* **Frontend (Next.js):**
-    * **Vercel:** The easiest and most recommended platform for Next.js applications, offering seamless deployment directly from your GitHub repository.
-    * **Netlify:** Another excellent option for deploying static sites and frontend frameworks.

-* **Backend (FastAPI):**
-    * **Render:** A great platform for deploying web services, including Python/FastAPI applications, directly from your GitHub.
-    * **Heroku:** A robust platform for deploying Python web applications.
-    * **AWS EC2/Lambda, Google Cloud Run/App Engine, Azure App Service:** For more scalable and customizable cloud deployments.

 ## Future Enhancements